FluidTYPO3/vhs/Documentation/ViewHelpers/Content/Info.rst

    integer

 :aspect:`Required`
-   false
+   true
 :aspect:`Description`
-   If specified, this UID will be used to fetch content element data instead of using the current content element.
+   This UID will be used to fetch content element data.

 .. _content.info_field: